-Tips to Get Out of Your Diet Slump: So you have begun a new diet and activity regime and it you dropped a few pounds but now you seem to have stopped seeing results.
+Tips to Get Out of Your Diet Slump: So you have begun a new diet and exercise regime and it you dropped a few pounds but now you seem to have stopped seeing results.
+You’re at a weight loss plateau.
 This phenomenon is not uncommon with many of my clients when they first come to me.
 They are on a health kick and think they are doing all the right things, but they have become stuck in a rut.

 Table of Contents